alyssa-denary/coding-notes/css/flex-box.md

 #### `flex-basis`

-Notice how some of your images have become distorted.
-This is because the images have different aspect ratios.
-Rather than setting each aspect ratio individually, you can use the `object-fit` property to determine how images should behave.
-	-object-fit: cover;
-		#add

 The `gap` CSS shorthand property sets the gaps, also knowns as gutters, between rows and columns.
 The `gap` property and its `row-gap` and `column-gap` sub-properties provide this functionality for flex, grid, and multi-column layout.
 You apply the property to the container element.